 The answer may not be black and white, but somewhere in the middle.
 The frustrating thing about the genes that affect a person’s likelihood of abusing substances is that no one trait determines a person’s vulnerability to addiction.
 Instead, several genetic traits and environmental factors influence your odds of being affected.

 Even those having certain traits that make them susceptible are not guaranteed to

 In this blog post, we will explore the latest research on genetics and the environment’s role in addiction.

 Get Safe, Effective Treatment for Genetic or Environmental Addiction

 The role of genetics in addiction is a complex topic that is still being studied.

-However, current research suggests that there is a strong genetic component to these diseases.
-In fact, it is estimated that genetics account for about half of the risk of someone developing an addiction.
+However, current research suggests a strong genetic component to these diseases.
+It is estimated that genetics account for about half of the risk of someone developing an addiction.